 The Fund's entire source of capital is derived from the Fund's offering of Shares to Authorized Participants.
 The Fund in turn allocates its net assets to commodities trading.
-A significant portion of the net asset value is held in United States Treasury Obligations which may be used as margin for the Fund's trading in commodity futures contracts and United States Treasury Obligations, mon ey market mutual funds, cash and T-Bill ETFs, if any, which may be used for cash management purposes.
-The percentage that United States Treasury Obligations bear to the total net assets will vary from period to period as the market values of the Fund's commodity interests change.
-A portion of the Fund's United States Treasury Obligations is held for deposit with the Commodity Broker to meet margin requirements.
+A significant portion of the net asset value is held in United States Treasury Obligations, which may be used as margin for the Fund's trading in commodity futures contracts and United States Treasury Obligations, money market mutual funds, cash (and T-Bill ETFs, if any), which may be used for cash management purposes.
+The percentage that United States Treasury Obligations bear to the total net assets will vary from period to period as the market values of the Fund's commodity Broker to meet margin requirements.
 All remaining cash, money market mutual funds, T-Bill ETFs, if any, and United States Treasury Obligations are on deposit with the Custodian.
 Interest earned on the Fund's interest-bearing funds and dividends from the Fund's holdings of money market mutual funds are paid to the Fund.
 Any dividends or distributions of capital gains received from the Fund's holdings of T-Bill ETFs, if any, are paid to the Fund.